Operator-induced structural variable selection for identifying materials genes: Application to single-atom catalysis

-For each method, we first calculate the out-of-sample root mean square error (RMSE).
-We randomly partition the $n = 91$ observations into a 90\% training set (82 samples) and a 10\% testing set (9 samples), and repeat this process for 50 times.
+Each method's performance is assessed using out-of-sample RMSE, runtime, and the number of generated descriptors.
+To calculate out-of-sample RMSE, we randomly partition the $n = 91$ observations into a 90\% training set (82 samples) and a 10\% testing set (9 samples) and repeat this process 50 times.
+For brevity, we herein refer to out-of-sample RMSE as RMSE.

-Figure \ref{fig:Connor_RMSE_out} shows the boxplot of out-of-sample RMSE for each method.
-The smallest mean RMSE is attained at $k = 3$ for iBART (0.41), $k = 1$ for LASSO (0.471), and $k = 2$ for SISSO (0.486), that is, iBART reduces the RMSE by 13\% relative to LASSO and 16\% relative to SISSO; also see the first row of Table~\ref{tab:runtime}. iBART outperforms LASSO and SISSO with smaller mean RMSE and reduced variability for $k \geq 2$.
-LASSO gives the smallest mean RMSE when the model only contains one descriptor, that is, $k = 1$.
-This indicates that the predictive performance of iBART improves with more descriptors in the model.
-On the contrary, the RMSE of LASSO increases with more descriptors in the model, indicating overfitting.
-For all $k$, we observe iBART does not report large deviations from the mean performance, suggesting robustness to training sets compared to LASSO and SISSO.
+From Figure \ref{fig:Connor_RMSE_out}, the smallest average RMSE is attained at $k = 3$ for iBART (0.41), $k = 1$ for LASSO$^\star$ (0.471), and $k = 2$ for SISSO (0.486), that is, iBART reduces the RMSE by 13\% relative to LASSO$^\star$ and 16\% relative to SISSO; also see the first row of Table~\ref{tab:runtime}. iBART outperforms LASSO$^\star$ and SISSO with smaller average RMSE and reduced variability for $k \geq 2$.
+The larger average RMSE of iBART at $k = 1$ may be partially due to its smaller descriptor space as a result of its alternating descriptor generation process, and our implementation details that give advantages to LASSO$^\star$.
+Multiple descriptors are often needed to approximate complex physical systems, and the predictive performance of iBART reassuringly improves with more descriptors in the model.
+On the contrary, the RMSE of LASSO$^\star$ increases with more descriptors in the model, indicating overfitting.
+For all $k$, we observe iBART does not report large deviations from the average performance, suggesting robustness to training sets compared to LASSO$^\star$ and SISSO.